-- Insufficient service capacity and supply to meet demand, resulting in vulnerable people not being able to access vital council services such as social care. - Brexit impacting on labour supply, local employers, the general economic position in West Lothian and the council's ability to meet changing regulatory requirements. - Adverse impact of the continued implementation welfare reform on local communities and families
+- Insufficient service capacity and supply to meet demand, resulting in vulnerable people not being able to access vital council services such as social care. - Brexit impacting on labour supply, local employers, the general economic position in West Lothian and the council's ability to meet changing regulatory requirements. - Adverse impact of the continued implementation welfare reform on local communities and families.

 There continues to be a high degree of uncertainty around Brexit.
 At this point, it is difficult to assess what impact Brexit could have for the council specifically and public funding more widely.
-The council continues to keep all potential scenarios under review as part of the officer Brexit Working Group with updates provided on how Brexit may impact on the council's financial strategy provided as part of the quarterly horizon scan update report to Partnership and Resources PDSP.
+The council continues to keep all potential scenarios under review as part of the officer Brexit Corporate Working Group.
+Updates are also provided on how Brexit may impact on the council's financial strategy provided as part of the quarterly horizon scan update report to Partnership and Resources PDSP and on Brexit more widely at the Governance and Risk Committee.
+Copies of Brexit related reports considered by both the Partnership and Resources PDSP and the Governance and Risk Committee can be found on the COINS committee system on the council's website.
+An internal audit of the council's approach to preparing for Brexit concluded that the level of control was effective.